Phase 1 — Deploy Elastic Security Infrastructure

 • Step 12: Allow remote access to Kibana

-• Allowed Kibana to accept remote connections so the dashboard is accessible from my Mac browser
+• Allow Kibana to accept remote connections so the dashboard is accessible from my Mac browser

 • sudo nano /etc/kibana/kibana.yml